-Another important issue to be addressed concerns the level of tariffs that countries face when exporting the selected products to the EU market.
-Figures 3-7 display the import tariffs under the four main EU preferential trade agreements, namely the ordinary GSP, the preferential tariffs granted to ACPs, the EBA and the average tariffs of Regional Trade Agreements (henceforth RTA) signed by the EU.
+Another important issue to be addressed concerns the level of tariffs that countries face when exporting the 5-sample products to the EU market.
+Figures 3-7 display the level of import tariffs under the four main EU preferential trade agreements, namely the ordinary GSP, the preferential tariffs granted to ACPs, the EBA and the average tariffs of Regional Trade Agreements (henceforth RTA) signed by the EU.